fstark/blog/content/blog/plotty/plotty.md

 ### The ``plotty.sh`` server

 On the linux box, we need some server software that just executes a succession of commands.
-Let's pretend that ``bash`` is perfect for that, and you can look at [the full server code here](https://github.com/fstark/PloTTY/blob/main/plotty.sh) to see the source code in its glory.
+Let's pretend that ``bash`` is perfect for that, and you can look at {% github "PloTTY", "the full server code here", "plotty.sh" %} to see the source code in its glory.
 The rest of this walktrhough is every steps of this server's implementation.

 ### Sending BASIC to the PB-700